mikro-orm/mikro-orm/docs/docs/migrations.md

 });
 ```

-This should allow using CLI to generate TS migration files (as in CLI we probably have TS support enabled), while using compiled JS files in production, where ts-node is not registered.
+This should allow using CLI to generate TS migration files (as in CLI you probably have TS support enabled), while using compiled JS files in production, where ts-node is not registered.

 ## Using custom `MigrationGenerator`

-When we generate new migrations, `MigrationGenerator` class is responsible for generating the file contents.
-We can provide our own implementation to do things like formatting the SQL statement.
+When you generate new migrations, `MigrationGenerator` class is responsible for generating the file contents.
+You can provide your own implementation to do things like formatting the SQL statement.

 ```ts
 import { TSMigrationGenerator } from '@mikro-orm/migrations';